Mexican National Women's Tag Team Championship: Reigns

-The current champions are La Jarochita and Lluvia.
 Five teams consisting of nine individuals held the championship between 1990 and 1997.
 La Briosa is the only person to have held the championship twice so far, having won it with Vicky Carrenza and Neftali.
 Briosa and Carrenza's reign lasted 46 days before the team broke up and the championship was vacated; it is the shortest reign so far.
-Martha Villalobos' and Pantera Sureña's -day reign from December 20, 1991 until February 19, 1994, is the longest in the history of the championship.
+La Jarochita and Lluvia]'s -day reign from October 17, 2020 until March 8, 2024, is the longest in the history of the championship.

 Rules

 As with all professional wrestling championships, matches for the Mexican National Women's Tag Team Championship were won by a pre-planned ending whose outcome is determined by bookers and match makers rather that through actual competition.
 Occasionally a promotion declared the championship vacant, meaning there was no title holder at that time.
 This was either due to a storyline, or real-life issues such as an injured champion being unable to defend the championship, or leaving the company.
 All title matches take place under two-out-of-three falls rules.

 Officially, only Mexican citizens may either challenge for or hold the Mexican National Women's Tag Team Championship although exceptions exist, such as the Puerto Rican Zeuxis winning the Mexican National Women's Championship.
 As is the case for all the Mexican National titles, the championship may generally not be defended in any type of match other than a regular tag-team-match format.
 The Comisión de Box y Lucha Libre México D.F. has enforced the rules inconsistently; in one case they stripped Psicosis of the Mexican National Middleweight Championship for defending it in a hardcore match.
 In another case, it allowed the Mexican National Heavyweight Championship to change hands in a steel cage match.